Robinlovelace/gisruk-rmd/README.md

 Reproduce that file and create your own reproducible geographic data analysis paper as follows:

+1. Edit the example-paper.Rmd or README.Rmd file, e.g. by [downloading
+    this repo as a .zip
+    file](https://github.com/Robinlovelace/gisruk-rmd/archive/refs/heads/main.zip),
-1. Edit the example-paper.Rmd document, e.g. by [downloading this repo as a .zip file](https://github.com/Robinlovelace/gisruk-rmd/archive/refs/heads/main.zip), unzipping it, opening the RStudio project and entering the
+    unzipping it, opening the RStudio project and entering the
     following: